 These sugars aren't the same as the granulated sugar you sprinkle on your cereal.
 Instead, they are specialized pentose sugars, meaning they contain five carbon atoms.
-Understanding the specific sugars in DNA and RNA is fundamental to grasping how these molecules store and transmit genetic information.
+But understanding the specific sugars in DNA and RNA is fundamental to grasping how these molecules store and transmit genetic information.
 Delving into their subtle yet significant differences unlocks a deeper appreciation for the elegant machinery of life.
 So, let's explore the sugars at the heart of our genetic code and discover why they are so important.

 Comprehensive Overview

 Deoxyribose and ribose are both pentose sugars, meaning they contain five carbon atoms arranged in a ring structure.
+The key difference between deoxyribose and ribose lies in the presence of a hydroxyl group (-OH) on the 2' (2-prime) carbon of ribose.
 These sugars form the backbone of the DNA and RNA molecules, providing a stable framework for the nitrogenous bases (adenine, guanine, cytosine, and thymine or uracil) that carry genetic information.
-The key difference between deoxyribose and ribose lies in the presence of a hydroxyl group (-OH) on the 2' (2-prime) carbon of ribose.
-Deoxyribose, as its name suggests, lacks this oxygen atom at the 2' position; hence the prefix "deoxy," meaning "lacking oxygen."
+Deoxyribose, as its name suggests, lacks this oxygen atom at the 2' position; hence the prefix "deoxy," meaning "lacking oxygen.

 The sugar molecules in DNA and RNA are linked together by phosphodiester bonds, which connect the 3' carbon of one sugar molecule to the 5' carbon of the next.
 This creates a long, repeating sugar-phosphate backbone that forms the structural framework of the nucleic acid.
 The nitrogenous bases are attached to the 1' carbon of each sugar molecule and project inward, where they can pair with complementary bases on another strand (in the case of DNA) or fold onto themselves (in the case of RNA).